satyam16-ai/TaskBell/README.md

-# NotifyMate
+# Taskbell

-NotifyMate is a versatile desktop notification application designed to help you stay organized and on top of your tasks.
+Taskbell is a versatile desktop notification application designed to help you stay organized and on top of your tasks.
 With NotifyMate, you can set reminders, manage a to-do list, and even keep track of time with a built-in stopwatch.
 The application features a user-friendly interface built with Tkinter, allowing you to easily schedule notifications with custom messages, alarm sounds, and recurrence options.

 ## Features